 Arizona State University-Tempe

 For the second consecutive year, U.S. News & World Report has ranked Arizona State University in the top ten for “first-year experiences,” so if you’re a first-year student, even better!
-However, if you’re a transfer student, ASU is for you, too, especially if you want to teach STEM disciplines (science, technology, engineering and mathematics) to grades K-8!

-Through the Bachelor of Arts in education in elementary education (STEM), you will gain a “firm grounding in science, using the tools of technology, the processes of engineering and the language of math” (ASU website), which will qualify you to become a math, science, or technology teacher in grades K-8.
+Through the Bachelor of Arts in Education in Elementary Education (STEM), you will gain a “firm grounding in science, using the tools of technology, the processes of engineering and the language of math” (ASU website), which will qualify you to become a math, science, or technology teacher in grades K-8.
 You will take content and pedagogy courses such as Technology Literacy: Problem Solving Using Digital Technology.

 During your junior year, you will intern part-time in a K-8 classroom, which will prepare you for a full-time student teaching position the following year.
-First-year students, transfer students, and international students are encouraged to apply to ASU, and you can complete your application online through ASU’s Application for Admission, the Common Application or the Coalition Application.
+First-year students, transfer students, and international students are encouraged to apply to ASU, and you can complete your application online through ASU’s Application for Admission, the Common Application, or the Coalition Application.

 University of Pennsylvania

-Penn State’s College of Education is among the best in the country.
-Among the many reasons this university ranks high are its commitment to educational research and cutting-edge programs.
-Check out Penn State’s Bachelor of Science in secondary education (SECED) with a science education (SCIED) option is a great program if you’re looking to teach science in the middle and high school levels.
+Check out Penn State’s Bachelor of Science in Secondary Education (SECED) with a science education (SCIED) option is a great program if you’re looking to teach science at the middle and high school levels.

 To further tailor your program, you can choose from the following areas to study: